rolandyuwy/tp/docs/UserGuide.md

 SimplyKitchen is a desktop app for food inventory management, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 With intuitive and practical features, SimplyKitchen can get your food management tasks done faster and more efficiently than traditional GUI apps.

-SimplyKitchen aims to aid the general population managing a kitchen in their house by providing an apt food inventory management system.
+SimplyKitchen aims to aid the domestic individuals who manage their kitchens at home by providing an apt food inventory management system.
-We have kept in mind the problems that such audience may have with their kitchens currently and have tried to address those with the features in our app.
+We have taken into consideration the common problems our target audience may face while managing their kitchen, and have created specialized features in our application in order to address those problems.
 Since it is meant for general households, care has been taken to make the app more intuitive and not overwhelming to facilitate comfortable usage for all.
 We hope to make SimplyKitchen a household name in Singapore and appreciate your assistance in helping us do so!